cds-snc/canadalogin-static-website/website/src/en/users/manage-your-account/manage-your-personal-information.md

 8. Update your contact phone number with other Government of Canada accounts you use.

 <gcds-notice type="warning" notice-title-tag="h3" notice-title="Changing your contact phone number here only updates it with programs/services that are connected to your GC Sign in">
   <gcds-text>If you sign in to other government programs/services that don't use GC Sign in for authentication (e.g. you sign in using your bank, or GCKey, or another method), you will have to sign in to those programs/services and update your contact phone number there as well.
-To search for another Government of Canada account, visit the <a href="https://www.canada.ca/en/government/sign-in-online-account.html">Government of Canada account directory</a>.</gcds-text>
+To search for another Government of Canada account, visit the <gcds-link href="https://www.canada.ca/en/government/sign-in-online-account.html" external>Government of Canada account directory</gcds-link>.</gcds-text>
 </gcds-notice>